Fitness to Study Procedure

 34.3.2 In most cases the student will respond positively, and will co-operate by modifying their behaviour and, where appropriate, seeking any available support.
 The member of staff may want to follow-up by acknowledging the positive response to the student, on an informal basis.

-34.3.4 Staff should be aware that there are financial and welfare implications to suspension / withdrawal, and should direct the student to appropriate sources of advice in order that the student may make an informed decision (e.g. SRC Advice Centre, Registry and other services listed in Appendix 2).
+34.3.5 Staff should be aware that there may be financial and welfare implications to taking a Leave of Absence, and should direct the student to appropriate sources of advice in order that the student may make an informed decision (e.g. SRC Advice Centre, Student Services Enquiry Team, Registry and other services listed in Appendix 2).

 34.4 Stage 2 – Continuing Concerns (Referral to Fitness to Study Review Panel)